deckhouse/deckhouse/modules/030-cloud-provider-aws/docs/FAQ.md

 > After modifying a volume, you must wait at least six hours and ensure that the volume is in the `in-use` or `available` state before you can modify the same volume.
 This is sometimes referred to as a cooldown period.
 You can find details in the [official documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/modify-volume-requirements.html).

-## How to configure access to Amazon ECR repository on cluster nodes
+## How do I configure access to Amazon ECR repository on cluster nodes?

 1. Set permissions to read images in [Repository policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policies.html).
 There must be an existing `Roles` object in `Principal`.